nicolaigj/100-days-of-code/R1/r1-log.md

 ### R1D5
 #### Code
 Finished the menu for now, starting on creating template for the content.
 More importantly, I found the name for my blog, Nicode!

+#### Health
+Visited Mathallen in Oslo, had Fish and Chips, not the most healthy option, but since I read a review about the fish and chips a couple of months ago I could not resist.
+Didn't finish it all.
+Had 3 beers that day in total.
+Not the most healthy day, but in a normal situation I would've had a lot more.

+### R1D6
+#### Code
+Getting more and more into bootstrap now, while developing my template I'm watching this [Bootstrap 4 tutorial](https://www.youtube.com/watch?v=hnCmSXCZEpU), pretty good!